 In 2010-11, as indicated by the chart below, the highest number of BME staff were at Band 5 (176 - 6.3% of all staff), followed by Band 3 (109 - 14.5%), then Band 4 (74 -14.7%).
 This mirrors the profile of all staff in the Trust.
-10.2% of BME staff were at senior management grade; this is higher than the percentage of all staff at senior management grade (9.9%) and the representation within the Trust of BME staff (9%), but a decrease on the previous year.
+10.2% of BME staff were at senior management grade; this is higher than the percentage of all staff at senior management grade (9.9%) and the representation within the Trust of BME staff (9%), although a decrease on the previous year; the total number of BME staff at senior management grade.

+.
 However, there are a number of specific developments underway (including Talent Management & Mentoring) highlighted in the Training section of this report aimed at promoting career development for under-represented groups, which should assist with ensuring that the Trust can grow and retain its own talent, including staff from black and ethnic minority backgrounds.
 A new BME Staff Forum is planned, which will also assist the Trust with identifying new forms of support and development for our BME staff.